ibrahimalkurdi/Docker-cheat-sheet/DockerCommands/README.md

 docker rmi <REPOSITORY/IMAGE ID>
 ```

-* Docker run will not do anything with basic images such as
+* `docker run` will do anything with basic images such as
-Ubuntu image due this image doesn't have any command to execute:
+`ubuntu` due this image doesn't have any command to execute:
 ```
 docker run ubuntu
 docker run ubuntu sleep 30